QBonSale/HKUSTCourseReg/README.md

 1. Apply various changes to the code and migrates to Java 8, (for -> foreach,  anonymous classes -> lambda).
 Thanks to Intellij.

 ####Maintainance
 Feel free to fork.
-I've warned you:).
+It's really a mess:).